nayeem-tariq/nayeem-tariq/README.md

 - 👋 Hi, I’m @nayeem-tariq
 - 👀 I’m interested in Data Science, Machine Learning, Python and DevOps
 - 🌱 I’m currently working as data Scientist in Capgemini
-- 📫 How to reach me on twitter - nayeem_tariq
+- 📫 You can reach me on twitter - @nayeem_tariq

 <!---
 nayeem-tariq/nayeem-tariq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.